ashtanmistal/Julia-Fractal-Generator/README.md

 # Julia-Fractal-Generator
 A Julia Fractal generator created in early 2020 in Racket.
+Uploaded here as a showcase to current students.

 ## How to run